sainathalamur/Datascience/README.md

-# PYTHON FOR DATASCIRNCE
+# DATASCIENCE

-In this repositary we have the concepts of  Python used in datascience like  basic python and  advanced Python and clearly explained them with the examples.
+In this repositary we have the concepts of datascience and clearly explained them with the examples.